FOI officer questions #

 - I just got here from the bottom of an FOI request, what is going on? #

-WhatDoTheyKnow is a service run by a charity.
-It helps ordinary members of the public make FOI requests, and easily track and share the responses.
+Welcome!
+WhatDoTheyKnow is a free service that helps ordinary members of the public make FOI requests, and easily track and share the responses from public bodies like yourself in the UK.
+It is run by the charity UKCOD.

-The FOI request you received was made by someone using WhatDoTheyKnow.
+The FOI request that has brought you here was made by someone using WhatDoTheyKnow.
 You can simply reply to the request as you would any other request from an individual.
 The only difference is that your response will be automatically published on the Internet.

 Finally, we welcome comments and thoughts from FOI officers, please get in touch.